 Sustaining Journalism—32nd European Meeting of Cultural Journals

-Eurozine’s network conference in 2024 will focus on sustaining independent cultural journalism in an increasingly difficult public sphere.
-As an industry, the cultural and community media spheres in Europe are affected by shifting public funding models, digitised markets, audience expectations and political interference.
-Bringing together Eurozine’s network partners and cultural professionals, as well as local audiences, the conference will explore:
+The 32nd European Meeting of Cultural Journals took place in Warsaw on 11-13 October 2024.
+It focused on sustaining independent cultural journalism in an increasingly difficult public sphere.
+As an industry, the cultural and community media spheres in Europe are affected by shifting public funding models, digitised markets, audience expectations, and political interference.
+Bringing together Eurozine’s network partners and cultural professionals, as well as local audiences, the conference explored:

 (a) ownership and labour in media;